Collegiate-Edu-Nation/easy-ftc/README.md

 ![Static Badge](https://img.shields.io/badge/Powered_by_Nix-grey?logo=nixOS&logoColor=white)

 Library for easily leveraging in-the-box FTC mechanisms and features, including
-* Arm (Solo and Dual motor)
+* Arm
-* Claw (Solo and Dual servo)
+* Claw
-* Drive (Differential and Mecanum)
+* Drivetrain
-* Lift (Solo and Dual motor)
+* Lift
-* Sensors (Distance, Touch, AprilTag)
+* Sensors

-<i>Encoders can be enabled for all motor-powered features.
-Both robot-centric and field-centric driving is supported for Mecanum, while tank and arcade are supported for Differential</i>

 Docs deployed at https://camdenboren.github.io/easy-ftc<br>
 <i>Docs cover examples, controls, and API reference</i>

+This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations, which implies it is highly opinionated.
+A consequence of this is that most users will only need to use a few methods (move(), tele(), and state()) due to a reliance on sane defaults and constructor-enabled features.
+Setters are still provided for lower-level adjustments like changing controls and directions, however.

+<i>Encoders can be enabled for all motor-powered features.
+Both robot-centric and field-centric driving is supported for Mecanum, while tank and arcade are supported for Differential.
+Servo-powered features leverage smooth-servo control, enabling multi-servo synchronization.
+Supported sensors are: AprilTag, color, distance, and touch</i>

 ## Usage